 Missouri Town 1855 celebrates the variety of traditions of the 19th century at Christmas time.
 Settlers new to the frontier use native materials to adorn the buildings throughout the village.
 The residents of the town also display their cherished heirlooms passed down through the generations at this festive time of year.
 A special visit from a 19th century Santa Claus is sure to delight the child in all of us.

-Experience the magic of the season during the Branson Area Festival of Lights 2014, as all of Branson is aglow for the holidays.
+Experience the magic of the season as all of Branson is aglow for the holidays.
 From fabulous shows and dazzling lights to spectacular shopping and breathtaking scenery, Branson is a special gift for everyone in your family during this special time of year.

-The centerpiece, Branson Area Festival of Lights Drive-Through, will delight children of all ages.
-Your journey begins with a magical one-mile drive along a path illuminated with more than 175 displays.
-Conveniently located off Shepherd of the Hills Expressway and Roark Valley Road, this one-of-a-kind family experience promises to be spectacular.
+The centerpiece, Branson Area Festival of Lights Drive-Through, delights people of all ages.
+Your journey begins with a magical one-mile drive along a path illuminated by more than 175 displays.
+Located off Shepherd of the Hills Expressway and Roark Valley Road, this family experience promises to be spectacular.